-- Implementing tax policies that incentivize innovation. - Enacting regulations that prioritize resilient design techniques, capable of withstanding the escalating challenges posed by climate change and severe weather events. - Establishing a workforce agenda to grow the talent pipeline, including STEM education and immigration policies that attract and retain top talent. - Enhancing contracting and procurement policies to prioritize project success and efficiency through Qualifications Based Selection (QBS) and innovative project delivery systems.
+- Securing long-term and growing infrastructure funding to bolster economic competitiveness. - Implementing tax policies that incentivize innovation. - Enacting regulations that prioritize resilient design techniques, capable of withstanding the escalating challenges posed by severe weather events. - Establishing a workforce agenda to grow the talent pipeline, including STEM education and immigration policies that attract and retain top talent. - Enhancing contracting and procurement policies that emphasize private sector innovation to prioritize project success and efficiency through Qualifications Based Selection (QBS) and innovative project delivery systems.
 ACEC's agenda is not just about advancing the engineering industry; it's about nurturing America's quality of life, fostering economic growth, and ensuring our nation's long-term prosperity.
 A robust engineering sector is the cornerstone of a resilient and prosperous America.
 ACEC LEADERSHIP AND ADVOCACY DEPARTMENT